-The swirly print on your bedroom’s wallpaper and scallop-shaped headboard was designed by NYC-based design studio Voutsa.
-You’ll find the same pattern in the lining of your bathrobe and the inside of the umbrella in the wardrobe – if you fall in love, you can take them home with you for a small charge.
+The print on your bedroom’s striking feature wall – offset by lashings of terracotta paint and complementing a scallop-shaped headboard – is a bespoke design by George Venson for NYC-based design studio Voutsa.
+It evokes the folds in the dramatic clothing of Baroque-era paintings and you’ll find the same pattern in the lining of your bathrobe and the inside of the umbrella in the wardrobe – if you fall in love, you can take them home with you for a small charge.

 At the hotel

-Gym, valet parking, free WiFi throughout.
+Gym, parking, free-to-hire bikes, free WiFi throughout.
 In rooms: TV, DS & Durga bath products, air-conditioning, free boxed water, Nespresso coffee machine, silk bathrobes, slippers and tote bags to take home, and custom umbrellas.